PCBU Responsibilities For Health & Safety

 Protecting Visitors and Other Persons at the Workplace

 The duty of care extends beyond workers to include any other individuals who may be present at the workplace, such as visitors, clients, delivery personnel, and members of the public.
-A PCBU must ensure, as far as reasonably practicable, that these individuals are not exposed to health and safety risks arising from the business activities.

 Key Duties for PCBUs in the Workplace